 Built-ups with illuminated faces usually have metal returns.
 LEDs are sunk into the sign tray or inside the built-ups.

 Halo lit letters provide a ray of light around the backs of the letters.
 The faces of the letters are opaque and don’t allow light through.
 This creates a soft glow effect with the LEDs pointing at the surface to which the letters are fixed.

 Combining both face lit and halo lit is also an option.

 LEDs can be almost any colour or mixed.
 The illumination can complement the colour of the letters, signs, and your business identity.

 To conclude, dimensional letters and shapes have more presence than flat signage.
 They level up your signs and add interest to your business’s visual identity.
-3D signage will communicate your message with strength and make your business memorable.
+3D signs will communicate your message with strength and make your business signage memorable.